jaspreetl/Interactive-Lab-Hub/Final Project/README.md

 Presenting the initial proposal to the class generated valuable feedback.
 This led me to adjust how I would wire the project and inspired me to include an enclosure for the RaspberryPi and ring light.

 ### Technical Implementation
-The most significant challenge was integrating the MTA GTFS-Realtime API.
-The protocol buffer format required careful parsing, and [describe specific technical hurdles].
-I overcame this by [solution approach].

-Hardware integration presented [describe challenges with GPIO, LED control, etc.].
-A particularly tricky issue was [specific problem], which I eventually solved by [solution].
+Integrating the MTA GTFS-Realtime API was a challenge I faced.
+Although the MTA provides a Protobuf feed, the data inside it is not normalized or consistently structured, so I had to implement several safeguards in TransitDataFetcher.
+One issue was that TripUpdate entries don’t always include StopTimeUpdates for the station as the MTA skips intermediate stops sometimes.
+Because of that, my code would occasionally say “no trains” even though trains were definitely running.
+I fixed it by using prefix matching on stop IDs to catch both northbound/southbound variants and fallback IDs, and by filtering out any partial or incomplete trip updates so only reliable data got through.

+Hardware integration presented its own set of challenges, especially with GPIO coordination, LED control, and sensor input timing.
+A particularly tricky issue was accidentally damaging an MPR121 capacitive touch sensor by plugging it into 5V instead of the required 3.3V.
+This fried the board almost instantly and caused hours of confusing debugging because the failure mode looked like a wiring or I2C addressing issue.
+I eventually solved the problem by tracking voltage across every component with a multimeter, isolating the dead board and replacing it.

 ### User Testing Insights
-The original idea
-- **Glanceability**: Users appreciated being able to understand transit conditions without actively checking, confirming the value of ambient feedback
-- **Confusion points**: [Describe what confused users and how you iterated]
-- **Unexpected use cases**: [Describe behaviors you didn't anticipate]
-- **Feature requests**: Testers suggested [additional features they wanted]

-Based on this feedback, I made the following iterations: [describe changes]
+The original idea included an LED ring for ambient feedback and audio alerts, but through the development process, I simplified to focus on the core interaction: physical touch + immediate visual feedback on a display.

+**Testing the Touch + Display Interface:**
+- **Intuitive Interaction**: Users immediately understood the touch-to-query model.
+The physical map made it obvious where to touch, and the visual display responding within 1-2 seconds felt natural and responsive.
+- **Directional Grouping Success**: Showing trains grouped by direction (Manhattan vs Queens, Uptown vs Downtown) was significantly clearer than a flat list.
+Users could quickly identify "my direction" without reading every entry.
+- **Weather Integration**: The weather card at the bottom was useful context but didn't distract from the primary transit information.

+**What Didn't Work Initially:**
+- **Emoji Rendering**: Initial design used emoji icons (☀️🌧️👆) which rendered inconsistently across devices.
+Switched to static images for reliability.
+- **Overall Status Circle**: The green/yellow/red status circle at the top was removed because users found it redundant—they wanted specific station data, not system-wide status.

+**Unexpected Use Cases:**
+- Users touched stations they weren't planning to use just to explore: "I wonder what trains go to Grand Central right now?"
+The system became a tool for route discovery, not just checking known commutes.
+- During service disruptions, users would touch multiple stations to understand the geographic extent of delays ("Is it just F train or all of Queens Plaza?")

+**Feature Requests:**
+- Personalizing or 'favoriting' a station
+- Multimodal comparison where you check the walk/bike ride time

+### Iterations Made:
+1. **Removed LED Ring**: Originally planned for ambient awareness, but the always-on display served this purpose better.
+The LED became redundant.
+2. **Simplified Home Screen**: Removed "overall status" and "touch prompt" elements.
+Final design shows Roosevelt Island F train by default with weather context below.
+3. **Added MTA Official Colors**: Used authentic line colors (#FF6319 for F, #0039A6 for A, etc.) to make the interface feel familiar to NYC riders.
+4. **Fixed Station Names**: Corrected "Unknown" to proper names like "W 4 St-Washington Sq" using the MTA STATION_IDS mapping.

 ### Key Learnings
-1. **Real-time APIs are unpredictable**: Building robust error handling and caching was essential
-2. **Ambient information has limits**: Too much passive information becomes noise; finding the right balance was crucial
+1. Real-time APIs are unpredictable.
+The MTA GTFS-Realtime API returns protocol buffer data that requires careful parsing, and feed availability varies by line.
+Building mock data modes was essential for development when API keys weren't configured or feeds were down.
+Error handling with try-catch blocks and fallback data prevented the entire system from crashing when one feed failed.

+2. Capacitive touch is fragile but reliable.
+The MPR121 sensor required careful calibration-copper pad size, spacing, and debouncing thresholds all affected sensitivity.
+I used a 0.3-second debounce delay in `touch_controller.py`.
+I also learned that the sensor needed to be on a separate I2C address and that testing each pad individually before full assembly saved hours of debugging.

+3. Managing shared data between the background fetching thread and Flask request handlers required proper locking (`threading.Lock()`).
+The `current_station_data` global variable needed careful coordination so the web interface could poll for touch events without blocking the main data fetch loop.

-3. **Context matters**: Transit decisions depend on many factors beyond just delay times (weather, time of day, crowding)
+4. Transit decisions depend on many factors beyond just delay times—weather affects whether people want to wait outside for the tram vs take the underground F train, time of day affects crowding expectations, and seeing multiple directions at once helps users make route choices they wouldn't have considered otherwise.
-4. **Hardware debugging**: [Specific lessons about Raspberry Pi GPIO, LED control, etc.]

 ### Future Improvements
-If I were to continue this project, I would:
-- Add [feature 1]
-- Improve [aspect 2]
-- Explore [idea 3]

-The most valuable aspect of this project was learning how to translate abstract transit data into intuitive, ambient awareness that actually influences user behavior.
+If I were to continue this project, I would let users assign their most-used stations to specific touch pads, or highlight frequently-checked routes on the default screen.
+NYC recently started providing real-time train capacity information, so showing "next train: 3 min (crowded)" vs "following train: 7 min (seats available)" might be valuable for commuters.
+I would also expand to more stations by using multiple MPR121 boards (each handling 12 pads), so I could scale to 24, 36, or even 48 stations.

+I could also improve this project for when a line has delays and automatically highlighting alternative routes.
+For example, if F train is delayed, suggest "Consider: Tram or Queensboro Plaza to N train" with total time estimates.
+Tracking and displaying when stations are busier or quieter can help users plan around typical rush hour patterns.

 ## Group Work Distribution and AI Usage

 This is an individual project.
 All design, development, and testing conducted by Jaspreet.

 AI was used to create the storboard diagrams and assisted in developing the verplank diagram.
 ChatGPT was also used to create the test_led.py file to make sure that the LEDs were functioning prior to adding them into the project.
+I used Claude Code to write the HTML/script.js.
 All other usages of AI are documented in the [WendyTA FinalProject AI interaction log](../WendyTA/logs/FinalProject_ai_interaction_log.md).
 Most use cases included debugging imports or file errors due to project pivot & confusions between v1 and v2 files.